-Brighton & Hove Albion Women v Manchester City Women
+Six-goal City thrash Brighton

 Post update

-Attempt missed.
-Inessa Kaagman (Brighton and Hove Albion Women) right footed shot from the centre of the box is close, but misses to the left.
-Assisted by Maya Le Tissier with a cross.
+Attempt saved.
+Janine Beckie (Manchester City Women) left footed shot from the left side of the box is saved in the centre of the goal.
+Assisted by Laura Coombs.

 Post update